fcdoc/doc/en/flashduty/configure_flashduty/fault_silence_and_suppression.md

 - **Basic Information:** The rule name and description are automatically generated based on the fault's ID and title.
 - **Effective Scope:** The silent rule applies to the collaboration space of the associated fault and **cannot be changed**.
 - **Effective Time:** Only supports a single time range (default 24 hours); the rule is automatically deleted upon expiration without a deletion record.
-- **Silent Condition:** Defaults to using the fault's tags as conditions, with an exact match required.
-Visit [Configure Filter Conditions](https://docs.flashcat.cloud/zh/flashduty/how-to-filter) to learn how to set up restrictions.
+- **Silent condition:** The default condition is to take the tag of the fault as the criterion, requiring an exact match.
+You can visit [Configure filters](/configure_flashduty/how_to_filter) to understand how to set up restrictive conditions.

 <img src="https://fcdoc.github.io/img/4skl6ajxT--De2Dklq48hnH9yhaXPawv9oikbEYqa78.avif" style="display: block; margin: 0 auto;" width="800">